Updated on March 5, 2025

 This option is generally for baby teeth.
 Unless the problem is severe, adults with overbites may not require the removal of permanent teeth.

 Braces are a popular treatment option for correcting an overbite.
-They put pressure on the teeth to bring them into proper alignment using a combination of brackets, wires, and elastic bands.
+They use brackets, wires, and elastic bands to press on the teeth and bring them into proper alignment.

 The cost of braces averages between $4,000 and $10,000, and treatment will take anywhere between six months and two years to complete.
 Afterward, you must wear a retainer or use a permanent wire to keep the teeth in place.

-If part of the reason for the overbite is an issue with jaw alignment, children and teenagers may need additional treatment like orthodontic headgear.
-Adults may need jaw surgery.
+However, if the overbite is caused by an issue with jaw alignment, children and teenagers may need additional treatment, such as orthodontic headgear.
+On the other hand, adults may need jaw surgery.

-• After two weeks, you’ll switch to the next set of aligners in your treatment plan
+However, because they’re removable, you can take them off before eating, brushing, and flossing.
+After two weeks, you’ll switch to another set of aligners in your treatment plan.

-Clear aligner treatment can involve up to 26 trays, depending on the severity of the overbite.
+Depending on the severity of the overbite, it can involve up to 26 trays.
 This would include one tray every two weeks for 12 months.

 Common functional appliances include: